unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 This spell repairs a single break or tear in an object you touch, such as a broken chain link, two halves of a broken key, a torn cloak, or a leaking wineskin.
 As long as the break or tear is no larger than 1 foot in any dimension, you mend it, leaving no trace of the former damage.

-This spell can physically repair a magic item or construct, but the spell can’t restore magic to such an object.
+This spell can physically repair a alien artifact or construct, but the spell can’t restore tek to such an object.

 ##### Message